-The Commencement Ceremony is held annually in the month of May.
-There are no formal commencement exercises held at the end of the summer.
+The Commencement Ceremony is held bi-annually in the months of December and May.
 Students must fulfill all requirements for receipt of their degree according to the guidelines set by their academic program in order to participate in the commencement ceremony.
 For a degree to be completed and conferred, a "Graduation Application" must be submitted to the Office of the Registrar by the date noted on the academic calendar.
-Commencement attendance is mandatory.
 Students must contact the Associate Dean for Student Affairs if there is a compelling reason why they cannot participate in Commencement.
 In such cases, the diploma will be mailed at a later date after completion of all degree requirements has been verified to the address furnished by you to the Registrar.
 Candidates must have discharged all current indebtedness to the school to receive their diploma.
 A commencement guide will be distributed to all potential graduates in March and October of each year.

-E-mail: regoffice@msm.edu
+- E-mail: regoffice@msm

-Location: Hugh M. Gloster Building, north wing of first floor Office Hours: 8:30 am - 5:00 pm Monday through Friday Telephone: (404) 752-1658 Fax: (404) 752-8686
+- Location: Hugh M. Gloster Building, north wing of first floor Office Hours: 8:30 am-5:00 pm Monday through Friday Telephone: (404) 752-1658

+- Fax: (404) 752-8686